WebOrigami/docs/src/content/framework/intro4.md

 The first and last items in this array are boilerplate strings holding HTML; the middle element is a placeholder.
 As with other arrays, we can model this array as a graph.

-When we apply this template to the data for a person like Alice, we transform the array graph into a new graph.
+When you apply this template to the data for a person like Alice, you transform the array graph into a new graph.
 Boilerplate strings in the source graph are carried over as is, while expressions in placeholders are evaluated in the context of the data.
 This results in a new graph of only string values.

 <div class="sideBySide">
   <figure>